Updated on 30 January 2020

 Paragraph (b) of S/2019/994 encourages Council Presidents “to utilize the ‘Toledo-style’ format during such informal briefing sessions, whereby members of the Council present the activity of the Council for the month jointly and in an interactive manner”.

-A related article on this website explains that Spain, at the close of its October 2015 Council presidency, introduced a new format for informal wrap-up meetings to be led by the outgoing President jointly with one or more other Council representatives.
+A related article on this website explains that Spain, at the close of its October 2015 Council presidency, introduced a new format for informal wrap-up meetings to be led by the outgoing President jointly with one or more other Council members, most often coming from different regions.
 These wrap-ups were called “Toledo-style” in honour of the Spanish city of Toledo, which is renowned for the cooperative relations there between Christian, Muslim and Jewish communities during the Middle Ages.

 As explained by a representative of Spain, “Toledo-style” wrap-ups are more than “a mere recapitulation of the work of the Council over a given month”.
 Instead, a group of permanent representatives “respond to questions and comments from the membership about what has and has not been achieved during the month”.
 A representative of the United Kingdom has noted that “Toledo-style” wrap-ups have the same benefit as formal wrap-up meetings in terms of transparency, “but they have the added benefit of allowing interactivity and allowing all General Assembly colleagues to ask us questions.”